Bolt (firearms)

 A bolt is the part of a repeating, breechloading firearm that blocks the rear opening (breech) of the barrel chamber while the propellant burns, and moves back and forward to facilitate loading/unloading of cartridges from the magazine.
 The firing pin and extractor are often integral parts of the bolt.
 The terms "breechblock" and "bolt" are often used interchangeably or without a clear distinction, though usually, a bolt is a type of breechblock that has a nominally circular cross-section.

-In most automatic firearms that use delayed blowback, recoil, or gas operation, the bolt itself is housed within the larger bolt carrier group (BCG), which contains additional parts that receives rearward push from a gas tube (direct impingement) or a piston system.

-The slide of a self-loading pistol can be considered a bolt carrier, as it contains the same components and serves the same functions.
+In most automatic firearms that use delayed blowback, recoil, or gas operation, the bolt itself is housed within the larger bolt carrier group (BCG), which contains additional parts that receives rearward push from a gas tube (direct impingement) or a gas piston (short-stroke or long-stroke piston) system.
+The slide of a self-loading pistol contains the same components and serves similar functions.

-Description
+Operation

-In manually operated firearms such as bolt-action, lever-action, and pump-action rifles and shotguns, the bolt is held fixed by its locking lugs during firing, forcing all the expanding gas forward.
+In manually operated firearms, such as bolt-action, lever-action, and pump-action rifles or shotguns, the bolt is held fixed by its locking lugs during firing, forcing all the expanding gas forward.
 It is manually unlocked and moved to extract the spent casing and chamber another round.

-In a self-loading firearm (semi-automatic or fully-automatic), the bolt cycles back and forward between each shot, propelled back by recoil (recoil operation) or the expanding gas (blowback and gas operation) and forward by a spring.
+In a self-loading firearm (semi-automatic, burst fire, or fully automatic), the bolt cycles back and forward between each shot, propelled back by recoil (recoil operation) or the expanding gas (blowback and gas operation) and forward by a spring.
 When it moves back, the extractor pulls the spent casing of the previous shot from the chamber, and once the case is clear out of the chamber, the ejector kicks the case out of the firearm.
 When the bolt moves forward, it picks up a new cartridge from the magazine and pushes it into the chamber.

 A telescoping bolt is a bolt that wraps around the breech end of the barrel.
 This bolt design is often used to reduce overall weapon length without sacrificing barrel length or bolt weight.

-A turn bolt refers to a firearm component where the whole bolt without using a bolt carrier turns to lock/unlock.
-This is mostly used to describe manually operated bolt action firearms, but also on some automatic firearms.
+A turn bolt refers to a firearm component where the whole bolt without using a bolt carrier turns to lock and unlock.
+This is most commonly found in bolt-action firearms but is also found in some automatic firearms.

 The most common locking mechanism on rifles is a rotating bolt, which can be classified as a rigid type of bolt lock.
 Semi-rigid bolt locks have their locking elements movably mounted on either the bolt, barrel or breech housing and using a bolt carrier.
 Examples of semi-rigid bolt locks are roller-locked bolts, or ball bearings as on Heym SR 30 or Anschütz 1827 Fortner (both straight-pull rifles).